Energy23/JupyterHub/Classroom/README.md

 **Before building image, make sure that you've set the right git url in dockerfile** There a two dockerfiles for classrooms.
 They are quite similar, despite that the nbgrader runs on Python 3.6 and the other one is on Python 3.9.
 This is because the Nbgitpuller needs Python 3.7 or higher, and nbgrader still has problems with Python versions above 3.6.
+You can use the nbgrader Service to distribute, but functions like autograde and verification won't work.
 So rename the file you want to 'dockerfile'.
 Now we have to build the Docker image for the classroom container:
 ````bash